 GRA4144 Applying Economic Analysis: This course introduces students to economic analysis as a tool for making decisions in a multitude of situations that are at the core of running of a firm.

-This semester, Spring 2017, I am a lecturer for the courses
+In the spring of 2017, I was a lecturer for the courses

 - SØK1101 Microeconomics: Intermediate level economics course for siviløkonom students.
 Develops the principles of microeconomics with calculus.
 Emphasis on models and the use of mathematics to represent economic behavior.
 The main topics are consumer and producer theory, market exchange and welfare, monopoly and oligopoly (bachelor level).

 - MET2920 Statistics for Economists: Introductory course in statistics.
 The primary goal this course is to achieve fluency in probabilistic and statistical thinking.

 During the Fall Semester 2016, I was a lecturer for the courses

 - EXC3520 Microeconomics: Intermediate level economics course with business applications.
 This course introduces students to the tools of optimization and microeconomic analysis.
 Relative to most microeconomics courses at the bachelor level, this course emphasizes how theorists use mathematics to model situations of interest.
 The goal is to develop a common framework that students can use to understand a wide range of economic decision-making (bachelor level).